Leica X Vario vs Panasonic GX8

 Concerning the storage of imaging data, both the X Vario and the GX8 write their files to SDXC cards.
 The GX8 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the X Vario cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Leica X Vario (Typ 107) and Panasonic Lumix DMC-GX8 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-The X Vario is a recent model that features in the current product line-up of Leica.
-In contrast, the GX8 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the GX8 was succeeded by the Panasonic GX9.
+Both the X Vario and the GX8 have been discontinued, but can regularly be found used on eBay.
+The GX8 was replaced by the Panasonic GX9, while the X Vario does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica X Vario and the Panasonic GX8?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.